awakzdev/kubernetes-docs/README.md

 helm upgrade --install external-dns external-dns/external-dns -f values.yaml
 ```

-**When installation is complete check to see credentials are currently set by checking logs on your newly created pod.**
+**When installation is complete please review logs from your newly created pod to see if everything was set correctly.**

-For more information on configuring and using the external-dns chart, please refer to the [external-dns chart documentation](https://github.com/kubernetes-sigs/external-dns/tree/master/charts/external-dns).
+For more information about configuring and using the ExternalDNS chart, please refer to the [ExternalDNS documentation](https://github.com/kubernetes-sigs/external-dns/tree/master/charts/external-dns).

-## Cert-Manager
+## Certificate manager

-### What it does?

-cert-manager adds certificates and certificate issuers as resource types in Kubernetes clusters, and simplifies the process of obtaining, renewing and using those certificates.
+Certificate manager simplifies the process of obtaining, renewing and using certificates.

 It supports issuing certificates from a variety of sources, including Let's Encrypt (ACME), HashiCorp Vault, and Venafi TPP / TLS Protect Cloud, as well as local in-cluster issuance.

-cert-manager also ensures certificates remain valid and up to date, attempting to renew certificates at an appropriate time before expiry to reduce the risk of outages and remove toil.
+Cert-manager also ensures certificates remain valid and up to date, attempting to renew certificates at an appropriate time before expiry to reduce the risk of outages and remove toil.

 ![cert-manager](https://user-images.githubusercontent.com/96201125/218077336-ca9ad9c3-c1cf-422a-a65b-f3d342127f63.svg)